 Visiting the relevant country and speaking the target language to native speakers are imperative to learning a language and trips abroad are an important part of language learning at Bexley Grammar School.

 All pupils in Year 9 have the opportunity to spend a week in the country of their first language.
-This year the Germanists are going to the Rhineland and those who study French are going to St Malo.

 - Pupils in Year 10 who have Spanish, Russian or Japanese as a second language also have the opportunity to visit Salamanca in Spain, Moscow and St Petersburg in Russia or Tokyo in Japan.